akscf/mod_udptun/README.md

 <p>
  This module was written as helper tools for the mod_xconf (to expand abillities in point-to-point mode).<br>
- When there is a need to connect several separate hosts/networks between themselves (in point-to-point mode) and carry various UDP traffic.
+ When there is a need to connect several separate hosts/networks between themselves (in point-to-point mode) and carry various UDP traffic.<br>
 </p>

 # Basic features
- - public traffic authentication
- - public traffic encryption
+ - low latacy (good fit for RTP traffic)
  - passthrough mode to exchange traffic as-is
+ - authentication and encryption traffic (based on RC4)
  - add / remove tunnels in a real time

 <div aling="center">